oliverguhr/spelling/readme.md

 If we achive promising results, we will publish them in a more formal way (paper).
 All contributers will be recognized.

+## Open Questions

+* How do evaluate the quality of the model, apart from using CER on syntactic data?
+* What are good data sets to train on?

 ## Possible Datasets:

 * https://github.com/snukky/wikiedits